Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Introduction

-The dynamical systems that we study in this paper are called \emph{subsystems} of expanding Thurston maps (see Subsections~\ref{sub:Main results} or~\ref{sub:Definition of subsystem} for a precise definition), inspired by a translation of the notion of subgroups from geometric group theory via Sullivan’s dictionary.
-To reveal the connections between subsystems and subgroups, we first quickly review some backgrounds in Gromov hyperbolic groups and recall the notion of \emph{tile graphs} for expanding Thurston maps (see \cite[Chapters~4 and~10]{bonk2017expanding} for details).
+The dynamical systems that we study in this paper are called \emph{subsystems} of expanding Thurston maps, inspired by a translation of the notion of subgroups from geometric group theory via Sullivan’s dictionary.
+To clarify this concept, we consider an expanding Thurston map $f \colon S^{2} \mapping S^{2}$ and a Jordan curve $\mathcal{C} \subseteq S^{2}$ that contains the postcritical set $\post{f}$.
+The condition $\post{f} \subseteq \mathcal{C}$ ensures that the closure of each connected component of $S^{2} \setminus f^{-n}(\mathcal{C})$ is a closed Jordan region.
+We call each such set an \emph{$n$-tile}.
+Consider some $1$-tiles and denote their union by $U$.
+The restriction $F \define f|_{U}$ is called a \emph{subsystem of $f$ with respect to $\mathcal{C}$}, and the dynamics of $F \colon U \mapping S^2$ generates the \emph{tile maximal invariant set} $\limitset \subseteq S^{2}$, which is the intersection of unions of $n$-tiles contained in $F^{-n}(S^2)$ for $n \in \n$ (see Subsection~\ref{sub:Definition of subsystems} for a detailed discussion).

-Let $G$ be a Gromov hyperbolic group and $S$ a finite generating set of $G$.
-Then the \emph{Cayley graph} $\mathcal{G}(G, S)$ of $G$ is Gromov hyperbolic with respect to the word-metric.
-The boundary at infinity of $G$ is defined as $\partial_{\infty} G \define \partial_{\infty} \mathcal{G}(G, S)$, which is well-defined since a change of the generating set induces a quasi-isometry of the Cayley graphs.